-The next 6.5-miles from Jackass to Coyote Camp were very hot!
+The next 6.5 miles from Jackass to Coyote Camp were very hot!
 Despite keeping up with my fluid intake, I had stopped going to the bathroom as frequently.
 Confident that I was drinking all that I could, I figured my body was just doing enough to keep up with the heat of the day.
-My run/walk frequency decreased over this stretch to 8-minutes of running and 2-minutes of walking.
-At nearly 40-miles, I was now into the point in a 100-mile race where my muscles started to spasm and question when would things would be over.
+My run/walk frequency decreased over this stretch to 8 minutes of running and 2 minutes of walking.
+At nearly 40 miles, I was now at the point in a 100-mile race where my muscles started to spasm and question when things would be over.
 It’s a 10-15-mile stretch in every race that I must push through.
 Then, my muscles seem to reach a point where they can’t be in any more pain and things are fine.
 As I approached Coyote Camp (mile 37.7), my energy levels felt low for the first time.

 LAP 3 – REPRIEVE IS COMING: